To start employees off on the right foot, make sure your orientation helps them feel welcome and answers all of their questions.

 - W-4: Form W-4 is used to track employees' tax withholdings.

 - I-9: Form I-9 confirms the new hire's employment eligibility.
-They'll need a copy of their driver's license as well.
+They'll need to provide a copy of their driver's license as well.

 - Employee handbook: Your employee handbook should cover the rules and expectations in place at your company.